Trainingdata-datamarket/Selfie-and-ID-Dataset/README.md

-# Selfie and Id Dataset
+# Selfie and ID Dataset
 1. [ About the dataset ](#about)
 2. [ Distributions ](#dist)
 3. [ Content ](#cont)